Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category_mapping.md

 ## Categorizing

-When an entire conditional is met, the categories defined with that condition are added to the list of categories that will be applied to the API in Amplify Service registry.
+When an entire conditional is met, the categories defined with that condition are added to the list of categories that will be applied to the API in Amplify Service Registry.

 When multiple mapping conditions evaluate to true, all categories from all mappings are added to the list with duplicates removed.